 The point is clear: Ali made greatness possible for every minority.
 The path he lit stayed bright for me and my pursuits.
 He saved me from a lifetime of hang ups regarding my appearance, my intelligence, inferiority and my possibilities.

 I can because Ali could.
 And I’m glad he took the time to send the future generations a message.
 A message that I got loud and clear!

-Happy birthday and thank you Ali.
+Thanks Ali!
 For me, you will always be the greatest of all time!

 2 Replies to “The Greatest of all time!”

 I share the sentiments, bro.
 I paid tribute to this great man on my FB page on his birthday.
 My first son’s middle name is Ali in honor of him.